code4it-dev/c4it-hugo/content/article/2023/105-working-with-zip-files/index.md

 You can finally add some optional parameters:

 - `compressionLevel`, whose values are `Optimal`, `Fastest`, `NoCompression`, `SmallestSize`.
-- `includeBaseDirectory`: a flag that defines if you have to copy only the fist-level files or also the root folder.
+- `includeBaseDirectory`: a flag that defines if you have to copy only the first-level files or also the root folder.

-## A quick comparison of Compression Levels
+## A quick comparison of the four Compression Levels

-As we just saw, we have 4 compression levels: `Optimal`, `Fastest`, `NoCompression`, `SmallestSize`.
+As we just saw, we have four compression levels: `Optimal`, `Fastest`, `NoCompression`, and `SmallestSize`.

 What happens if I use the different values to zip all the photos and videos of my latest trip?